Sophietje/Verification-Tool-Overview/Tools/Pastis.md

 #### Related tools (tools mentioned or compared to in the paper):
 Resource-bound analyses for integer programs: [[CAMPY]], [[KoAT]], [[Rank]], [[CoFloCo]], [[COSTA]], [[Loopus]]

+#### Meta
+:: PV1 :: can compute and produce proofs for resource bounds of imperative programs